Javaabu/menu-builder/README.md

 You may use the following methods to further configure the menu item:
 - `icon` - sets the icon of the menu item
 - `count` - sets the notification count of the menu item.
 The method can accept an int, closure or even an eloquent `Builder` instance.
 You can specify the permissions required to show the count using the 2nd argument of this method.
-- `children` - sets the children of the menu item
+- `children` - sets the children of the menu item.
+Note that the default views support only 2 levels of items.
+If you want more levels or infinite levels, you can supply your own view when rendering the menu.

 ### Displaying a Menu